vanshpunmiya318/supply-chain-logistics-analysis/README.md

 ### Q4.
 Shipment Size and Freight-Cost Efficiency

-Freight-cost efficiency improved substantially as shipment size increased among shipments with resolved freight costs:
+Freight-cost efficiency improved substantially as shipment size increased, among shipments with resolved freight costs (n = 6,198):

-- The **smallest shipment quartile** had an average freight cost per unit of **$67.53**.
+* The **smallest shipment quartile** had an average freight cost per unit of **$83.81**.
-- This decreased to **$2.23** in Q2 and **$1.31** in Q3.
+* This fell to **$3.01** in Q2 and **$1.00** in Q3.
-- The **largest shipment quartile** had the lowest average freight cost per unit at just **$0.31**.
+* The **largest shipment quartile** had the lowest average freight cost per unit at **$0.28**.

-Average total freight cost increased with shipment size, from **$2,640** for the smallest quartile to **$18,211** for the largest.
-However, the much larger shipment quantities resulted in substantially lower freight cost per unit.
+Average total freight cost increased with shipment size, from **$2,758** for the smallest quartile to **$20,658** for the largest.
+However, the much larger shipment quantities more than offset the increase in total freight cost, resulting in substantially lower freight cost per unit for larger shipments.

-Late-delivery rates remained relatively low across all four quartiles, ranging from **1.2% to 2.9%**, suggesting that the improvement in freight-cost efficiency with larger shipments was not accompanied by a major increase in late deliveries within this analysis scope.
+Late-delivery rates also increased with shipment size, from **5.1%** in the smallest quartile to **17.9%** in the largest.
+This indicates a trade-off within this analysis: larger shipments were substantially more freight-efficient per unit but had higher observed late-delivery rates.

-Cost comparisons were limited to shipments with **available freight-cost data**, as missing freight values were not treated as zero.
+Cost comparisons were limited to shipments with **available freight-cost data**, consistent with the approach used in Q3.
+Missing freight values were not treated as zero.

 ### Q5.
 Vendor and Shipment Mode Interaction